KaiiMenai/poda-tasks/README.md

 ### Task 8

-corr_matrix = df.iloc[:, :4].corr()
+corr_matrix = df.iloc[:, :4].corr() :

 - where df.iloc[:, :4]: selects the first four columns of the df (dataframe), these were assumed to be numerical features (sepal length, sepal width, petal length, and petal width).
-    - in this : selects all rows, and :4 selects columns from index 0 to 3 (exclusive).
+- in this code, : selects all rows, and :4 selects columns from index 0 to 3 (exclusive).

-.corr(): - this calculates the correlation matrix for the selected columns.
+- .corr(): calculates the correlation matrix for the selected columns.

 The correlation matrix shows the pairwise correlation coefficients between the features, with values ranging from:

 -  1: Perfect positive correlation.
 -  0: No correlation.
 - -1: Perfect negative correlation.

-sns.heatmap(corr_matrix, annot=True, cmap='coolwarm') - where sns.heatmap(corr_matrix, ...): is what creates a heatmap visualisation of the correlation matrix using Seaborn, annot=True: shows the correlation values (numerical) inside each cell of the heatmap, and cmap='coolwarm': Specifies the colour map for the heatmap - Cool colours (blues) represent negative correlations, and warm colours (reds) represent positive correlations.
+sns.heatmap(corr_matrix, annot=True, cmap='coolwarm') :

+- where sns.heatmap(corr_matrix, ...): is what creates a heatmap visualisation of the correlation matrix using Seaborn.
+- annot=True: shows the correlation values (numerical) inside each cell of the heatmap.
+- cmap='coolwarm': specifies the colour map for the heatmap.
+In the plot, cool colours (blues) represent negative correlations, and warm colours (reds) represent positive correlations.

 ### Task 9